The Just Come

 “Screw you and screw this whole thing of yours!”
 I yelled in the direction of my bedroom.
 I downed another sip.
 “I’m not sleeping!
 I’m not doing any more of this!
 And you can’t make me!”
 I hollered.

-I knew that fighting like this would be a losing battle and that eventually I would cave in and have to sleep, but I wanted to put that as far away from me as possible.
+I knew that fighting like this would be a losing battle and that eventually I would cave in and have to sleep, but I planned to put that moment as far away from me as possible.
 Call me practical, I wanted to live.

-“Oh, no I still can make you,” a feminine voice said.
+“Oh, no I still can make you,” a familiar voice said.

 The overheated cup of coffee in my hand turned cold.
 No…I thought.
 Slowly, I turned my head to see my tormentor sitting across from me in the other chair.
 She sat with one of her legs across her lap.

-“But if you insist on staying awake for this one,” she shrugged, like it was nothing major.
+“But if you insist on staying awake for this one,” she said with a shrug, like it was nothing major.
 “Fine by me.”

 The mug slipped out of my hand, spilling coffee all over the table.
 She grimaced at the mess, shaking her head.